decause/weddings/decausemeg-2021/README.md

 </p>

 <p>
-You all have been chosen to be here today, to bear witness to this ceremony solemnifying their Everlasting bond.
+You all have been invited to be here today, to bear witness to this ceremony solemnifying their Everlasting bond.
 </p>

 <h2>STATEMENT OF CONSENT</h2>